Fusion power: Deuterium, tritium

 The neutron flux expected in a commercial D-T fusion reactor is about 100 times that of fission power reactors, posing problems for material design.
-After a series of D-T tests at JET, the vacuum vessel was sufficiently radioactive that it required remote handling for the year following the tests.
+After a series of D–T tests at JET, the vacuum vessel was sufficiently radioactive that it required remote handling for the year following the tests.

-In a production setting, the neutrons would react with lithium in the breeder blanket composed of lithium ceramic pebbles or liquid lithium, yielding tritium.
+In a production setting, the neutrons would react with lithium in the breeding blanket composed of lithium ceramic pebbles or liquid lithium, yielding tritium.
 The energy of the neutrons ends up in the lithium, which would then be transferred to drive electrical production.
 The lithium blanket protects the outer portions of the reactor from the neutron flux.
 Newer designs, the advanced tokamak in particular, use lithium inside the reactor core as a design element.
 The plasma interacts directly with the lithium, preventing a problem known as "recycling".
 The advantage of this design was demonstrated in the Lithium Tokamak Experiment.